nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       appointment on `11-11-2025`.

    2. Test case: `complete d/11-11-2025`<br>
       Expected: Appointment details removed from the 2 people in the list.
-The appointment sidebar is updated as well.
+The appointment list is updated as well.

 ### Clearing data